uml-robotics/uml_hri_nerve_armada_workstation/README.md

 The `uml_hri_nerve_armada_workstation` package is meant to provide a simulated alternative to the workstations constructed for experimentation/testing of industrial robotic arms within the NERVE Center.

 ## Workstation Description
-Currently, only a simple model is provided which uses simple shapes to define the rough size and shape of the workstation.
-L-shaped arms protruding from both sides and the rear of the workstation represent structures from which cameras could be affixed and serve such purpose in the simulated model.
-The fourth camera is suspended above the workstation, pointing down, and does not have any connected architecture.
+Currently only a rough model is provided which uses simple shapes to define the size and shape of the workstation, connected features, and a pedestal and oversized mounting plate for the robot.

+- L-shaped arms protruding from both sides and the rear of the workstation represent structures from which cameras are affixed and serve such purpose in the simulated model, allowing the simulated cameras a mounting point.

+- The fourth camera is suspended above the workstation, pointing down, and does not have any connected architecture.
+This can be accomplished many ways in the real world but is not necessary to model for our purposes at this moment.

 ## Camera Topics
 The workstation model includes four simulated RGBD cameras which Gazebo puhlishes on various topics: